 The US Forest Service Rocky Mountain Research Station will soon be hiring people to conduct inventories to help understand the environmental impacts of roads.
 Field crews will conduct detailed GPS-based road inventories using the GRAIP (Geomorphic Roads Analysis and Inventory Package) road inventory system.
 The work will be conducted from a vehicle and on foot.
-For more information on GRAIP.
-Crews will be based in northeastern California, northwest Washington, Oregon, Idaho, and/or western Montana.
+Crews will be based in California and Idaho.

 Type of Positions: Crew members.
 The two-person crews will work closely together all summer collecting data on forest roads.
-Some crews will work in one or two watershed areas with ample recreation opportunities, and other crews will have the privilege of visiting many national forests throughout the greater northwestern U.S. from Montana to northern California.
-We are hiring for six to eight crews.
+Some crews will work in one or two watershed areas with ample recreation opportunities in evenings and days off, and other crews will have the privilege of visiting many national forests throughout the greater western U.S. from Montana to California.
+We are hiring for three crews.

 Qualifications: Course work in geomorphology, hydrology, geology, earth science, forestry, GIS, physical geography, or engineering is preferred.
 Field work experience, GPS, and GIS experience are highly desirable.
 Candidates should be organized, self-motivated, and have an excellent driving record.
 A current state driver’s license is required.
 Successful candidates will be physically fit and have the capacity to enjoy long field days and the peaceful solitude of nights in the woods.

-For more information and to learn how to apply, contact Kris Felt at kjfelt[at]fs.fed.us.
+For more information and to learn how to apply, contact Richard Cissel at firstname.lastname@example.org.
+Please include a phone number and the dates you would be available (start and end).

 Find AWAE and follow us on your favorite social media site: